hardikbhalodi/WhackAMole-PocketSphinx/README.md

 WhackAMole-PocketSphix
 ======================

-use speech to whack a mole
+Use youe speech to whack a mole!